pritamdey251/PaymentCalendar/README.md

 ./adb install ./apk/MoreLocale2.apk
 ```

-#### Install MyFirstApp apk into the emulator
+#### Install PaymentCalendar apk into the emulator
 ```shell
 ./adb install ./apk/app-debug.apk
 ```

-This installs MoreLocale2 and MyFirstApp app in the emulator running.
+This installs MoreLocale2 and PaymentCalendar app in the emulator running.
 Once both the apps are installed, we need to give permissions to MoreLocale2 to modify system Locales

 ```shell
 ./adb shell pm grant jp.co.c_lis.ccl.morelocale android.permission.CHANGE_CONFIGURATION